5 Two Parameters

 The Population Table shows rows from three sources: the Preceptor Table, the actual data, and the population (outside of the data).

 Our Preceptor Table rows contain the information that we would want to know in order to answer our questions.
-These rows contain entries for our covariates (sex and year) but they do not contain any outcome results (height).
-We are trying to answer questions about the male population in 2024, so our sex entries for these rows will read “Male” and our year entries of these rows will read “2024”.
+These rows contain entries for our covariate, sex, but they do not contain any outcome results.

 Our actual data rows contain the information that we do know.
 These rows contain entries for both our covariates and the outcomes.
 In this case, the actual data comes from a study conducted on males in 2009-2011, so our sex entries for these rows will read “Male” and our year entries of these rows will either read “2009”, “2010”, or “2011”.